sravaninellore/learnBuildWithProgramming/README.md

-# Path and useful links for getting started and exploring world of artificial inteligence
+# Path and useful links to get starting and exploring world of artificial inteligence
 ## Skills

 Programming - Python or R(We choosed Python)